flat-os/tinyfs/spec.md

 ### 3.2.
 Directories

 Directories are special entries that are made of 64-bit offsets to more entries, with empty or deleted ones being NULL to avoid having to rearrange everything when a file is deleted.

-**They share the same type-dependent data structure.**
+They share the same type-dependent data structure as files.

 ### 3.3.
 Root directory

-The root directory is the first entry on the image, and **has** its header in the sector sector on the image, just after the bootsector.
+The root directory is the first entry on the image, and has its header in the sector sector on the image, just after the bootsector.
 It works in exactly the same way as regular directories, with the only difference being that they don't have any type-dependent data structure.

 ## 4. License

-Just don't tell it's yours or do anything evil with it :).
+Just mention this file on projects where you use it and don't do anything evil with it.